President Michel Temer of Brazil addresses the 71st United Nations General Assembly in New York

 "We are clear that the way forward is to take the path of fiscal responsibility and social responsibility," Temer said.
 "Confidence is being restored."

-Investors are watching Temer's steps to plug a budget deficit that has ballooned to 10 percent of gross domestic product from 3 percent in 2013.
+Investors are watching Temer's steps to plug a budget deficit that has ballooned to 10 percent of GDP from 3 percent in 2013.
 Brazil's currency has strengthened and the stock market has surged on the ouster of Rousseff, but doubts remain about Temer's commitment to curbing profligate public spending.

 He is known as a quiet, calculating political deal maker unencumbered by ideology.